Traumatic Invalidation: The Hidden Wound No One Talks About

-A form of emotional abuse known as “traumatic invalidation” is when someone’s ideas, emotions, or experiences are invalidated, rejected, or ignored by close ones.
-This can occur anywhere, but carers or other individuals in positions of authority frequently go through it when their children are young.
+A form of emotional abuse known as “traumatic invalidation” occurs when someone’s ideas, emotions, or experiences are invalidated, rejected, or ignored by close ones.
+This can happen anywhere, but caregivers or other individuals in positions of authority often experience it when their children are young.
 The effects of traumatic invalidation can be substantial and long-lasting, resulting in symptoms like shame, PTSD, and stress.

 However, expressing your feelings and being invalidated or told you’re exaggerating or unreasonable might hurt.
 People invalidating you might lower your self-esteem and mental well-being.

 Traumatic invalidation is extreme or continual social invalidation.
 Your feelings, experiences, and memories might be disregarded or rejected.
-Intentional or not, severe and frequent invalidation can produce post-trauma stress.
+Intentional or not, severe and frequent invalidation can produce post-traumatic stress.

 Examples of Traumatic Invalidation

-Traumatic invalidation can have a profound and lasting impact on a person’s mental health, leading to feelings of shame, self-doubt, and emotional dysregulation.
-Here are some examples of traumatic invalidation can include:
+Traumatic invalidation can have a profound and lasting impact on a person’s mental well-being, leading to feelings of shame, self-doubt, and emotional dysregulation.
+Here are some examples of traumatic invalidation:

 1. Dismissing Emotional Expression

-Emotional invalidation is when your feelings and emotions are not recognised by your loved ones as;
+Emotional invalidation is when your feelings and emotions are not recognized by your loved ones as;

 2. Minimizing experiences